facebook••facebook••youtube••contact••index••home

 The iconic Shure SM57 was recorded through the XLR port of the Rode Streamer X with gain at 67dB.
 It requires more gain than most mics, albeit not as gain hungry as the SM7B.
 Like the SM58, the SM57 sports an internal pneumatic shock mount to smooth away minor vibrations.
 It has excellent rejection of off-axis sound.

 Designed as an instrument mic, the SM57 is legendary in the rock world for miking guitar amps and drums.
 It lacks a pop grill, so I installed the Shure A2WS Popper Stopper Locking Windscreen.
-The A2WS nixes plosives and improves appearance and, coupled with the Shure A55M Shock Mount Clip, the SM57 might be cute enough to sneak onto YouTube productions.
+The A2WS nixes plosives and improves appearance and, coupled with the Shure A55M Shock Mount Clip, the SM57 is handsome enough to sneak onto YouTube productions.

 The SM57 retails for $99 USD.